 The last fourth: healthy, starchy, low-glycemic vegetables and fruits

-Chelsea Long is the Content Coordinator for Whole Mamas.
-She lives in San Diego with her husband and three year old son and infant twins.
-In addition to her work for Whole Mamas, Chelsea is a yoga teacher, writer and meditation facilitator.
-Formerly an English as a Second Language instructor at the University level, Chelsea shifted her interest to holistic health after giving birth to her son.
-Her degrees in Communications and Education serve her well as she works with the Whole30 team to help other moms thrive during preconception, pregnancy and postpartum.
-Chelsea is passionate about helping others find healing through yoga, meditation, and nutrition, both through her contribution to the Whole Mamas team and through her personal website.
+Chelsea Long is the Whole30 Content Manager.
+She lives in San Diego with her husband and three children.
+Formerly an English as a Second Language instructor at the University level, Chelsea shifted her interest to holistic health after giving birth to her first son.
+She did her first Whole30 at 6 months postpartum, while breastfeeding!
+Chelsea is passionate about helping others find healing through yoga, meditation, and nutrition, both through her contribution to the Whole30 team and through her personal website.